OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 - Install the Docker Engine using the instructions from this link: [Docker Engine](https://docs.docker.com/engine/install/debian/#install-using-the-repository) (for my VM, I used the apt repository to install the Docker Engine).
 - Install the Docker Compose plugin following the instructions from this link: [Docker Compose](https://docs.docker.com/compose/install/linux/#install-using-the-repository).

 Next, I'll spin up a container (we'll be running Mage and MariaDB from this container) using 'docker compose up' from a custom github private repository I made in my account.
-You can fork a sample repository link [here](https://github.com/mage-ai/compose-quickstart) and then edit the code below with details pertinent to your github account and repository.
-Remember the Cloud storage private key that was downloaded to your computer during the cloud storage setup?
-Please also add that Private Key file (should be a '.json' file) to the github repository, then proceed to the next step.

-    git clone https://<your github access token goes here>@github.com/<github account name>/<repository name>.git gcp_mage_pipeline \
-    && cd gcp_mage_pipeline \
-    && cp dev.env .env && rm dev.env \
-    && docker compose up

-Run the above code in the bash terminal.

-If you get a permission denied error when spinning up the container instance, then try running the below code:

-    sudo groupadd docker
-    sudo usermod -aG docker $USER
-    newgrp docker

-Now check to see if the access is still denied by verifying that the code below works:

-    docker run hello-world

-If there's still an error, try reading this thread for tips: [Stack Overflow Thread](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue).

-Mage and MariaDB should run on the External IP address of your VM plus the respective ports specified.

-For example, mage should run on "XX.XX.XX.XXX:6789" and Maria DB can be logged into via the server host IP of XX.XX.XX.XXX and port of 3306.
+You can fork a sample repository link [here](https://github.com/mage-ai/compose-quickstart).
+Next edit the Dockerfile as you wish (if necessary for your case).
+I also edited the 'dev.env' file to reflect the project name as 'GCP_Pipeline'.
+'GCP_Pipeline' would later on reflect as the name of my project in Mage.

 Let's see a snippet of the docker-compose.yml file that spins up the Mage instance and MariaDB database: